franzeus/feedhub/readme.markdown

 ##Use case:##

 For example, if your website provides a feedback form:
-Instead of saving it into an extra feedback model, you can autmatically open a new issue in a github repo with the users text.
+Instead of saving it into an extra feedback model, you can autmatically open a new issue in a github repo with the users text and the according label.

+*Benefits:*

+* No model, no interface to implement
+* Team can discuss feedback
+* Labels

 ##How to use##